freestyletime/MSDL/README.md

 ##### feature:
       1. Support task Automatic queue;
       2. Support to set running task size;
-      3. Support to set return repeat time;
+      3. Support to set repeat time;
       4. Support to pause and resume downloads;
       5. Use annotation to return the result;